Search

 Lebanon was a central point of negotiation in talks between Iran and the United States, which began Sunday in Switzerland, leading to the creation of a "deconfliction" mechanism for Lebanon, though its details remain unclear.
 This comes as Lebanese authorities have initiated their own process of direct negotiations with Israel — rejected by Hezbollah — under U.S. auspices.
 Many have argued that including the Lebanese issue in these regional negotiations has allowed Iran to regain, at least apparently, leverage over the matter.

-During the war, which broke on March 2, Israel occupied nearly 6% of Lebanese territory, in a strip about 10 kilometers deep along Lebanon's southern border.
-Israel has razed nearly 70 villages in this so-called "buffer zone" to the ground, rendering them completely uninhabitable.
-The area also includes several Christian villages which have been largely, though not entirely, spared from Israeli fire and whose residents have mostly decided to remain despite the intense battles between Israeli troops and Hezbollah fighters in the region throughout the war.
+During the war that re-escalated on March 2, Israel carried out a ground invasion of Lebanon, occupying nearly 6% of Lebanese territory, in a strip about 10 kilometers wide along the southern border.
+Israel leveled nearly 70 villages in this so-called "buffer zone," rendering them uninhabitable in a Gaza-like campaign of ethnic cleansing.
+The area also includes several Christian areas, largely spared by Israeli strikes, the inhabitants of which have mostly chosen to stay despite the fighting.